kit0-0/bookstore-react-redux/README.md

 ### 🔑 Key Features <a name="key-features"></a>

-- ✨ **Simple Calculations**: Users can make basic calculations such as addition, subtraction, multiplication, and division.
-The application provides an intuitive user interface where users can input numbers and operators to perform the desired calculations.

-- 🏅 **Random Math Quotes**: The application offers a collection of inspirational and thought-provoking math-related quotes.
-Users can read a randomly generated quote by simply refreshing the page or clicking a dedicated button.
+- Display a list of books: The application allows users to view a list of books currently in the bookstore.
+Each book is displayed with its title, author, and other relevant information.

+- Add a book: Users can add new books to the bookstore by providing the book's title, author, and any other required details.
+The new book will be added to the existing list of books.

+- Remove a selected book: Users can select a book from the list and remove it from the bookstore.
+This action permanently deletes the book from the system.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>